Elements of a Las Vegas, Nevada DUI

 - Whether the officer had enough probable cause to justify their conclusions

-It is not uncommon for officers to arrest people in Nevada, then allow the courts and district attorneys to sort it out.
+It is not uncommon for officers to arrest people in Las Vegas, then allow the courts and district attorneys to sort it out.
 As a result, it is not uncommon to find problems with how the officers conducted their investigations.
 While pointing out these problems will not always reduce the charges, it still provides options to people charged with DUI because a trial is still an option.
 In this article, we're going to be discussing:

 - Prosecutor's duties concerning DUIs

-- Probable Cause: A Nevada DUI is a criminal charge, which subjects it to the same standards as any criminal case.
+- Probable Cause: A Las Vegas DUI is a criminal charge, which subjects it to the same standards as any criminal case.
 There are generally two levels of probable cause in a DUI case.
 The first one is what prompted the stop or police interaction with the driver.
 Sometimes the officer already suspects a DUI; sometimes, they do not.
 The standard here is not yet probable cause.
 An officer merely needs reasonable suspicion to make a stop.
 The second level of probable cause is required to arrest an individual.
 The officer must have evidence that makes it reasonable to believe that you were driving under the influence.
 Officers generally satisfy this through personal interactions, a standardized field sobriety test, and/or a preliminary breath test.

 - Actual Physical Control: A key element of any DUI case seems obvious but can become a serious piece of any defense: Can the State prove that you were driving?
 In some instances, when the police arrive, you might already be outside of your car.
 Or you might have drunk alcohol, then rather than drive, fell asleep in your car.
 There are several instances where actual physical control of the vehicle might be difficult to prove for the State.